-- 1. A quorum for convening a General Assembly shall require that the Ordinary Member delegates representing fifty percent (50%) of the total sum of eligible votes be present at the commencement of the General Assembly at which the voting is taking place. - 2.
-When a vote by correspondence is taken, voting papers shall be sent electronically or by airmail to every Ordinary Member eligible to vote with the final date for the return of the vote set at three months after the mailing.
-All ballots not returned by the time limit set will be recorded as favorable votes.
-A decision to admit a new Ordinary Member, Associate Member or Regional Member shall be declared after the time limit set has expired, provided that three-quarters of the votes cast are in favor of admission. - 3.
+1. A quorum for convening a General Assembly shall require that the Ordinary Member delegates representing fifty percent (50%) of the total sum of eligible votes be present at the commencement of the General Assembly at which the voting is taking place.

+- 2. When a vote by correspondence is taken in respect of admission of a new Ordinary Member, Associate Member or Regional Member, voting papers shall be sent electronically or by airmail to every Ordinary Member eligible to vote with the final date for the return of the vote set at three months after the mailing.
+All ballots not returned by the time limit set will be recorded as considered to be favorable votes.
+A decision to admit the applicant a new Ordinary Member, Associate Member or Regional Member shall be declared after the time limit set has expired, provided that three-quarters of the votes cast are in favor of admission. - 3.
 Members who raise their category at a General Assembly shall receive voting rights at the higher category if they have paid their annual membership subscription fee at the higher category for the fiscal year of the General Assembly.